Art For Change - Made by young people, for young people

 The Art for Change Project served as a powerful tool for opening dialogue about the complexity of the change process for young people attending Open Doors Youth Service and Brisbane Youth Service.

 -Mikarla Teague (Art Therapist)

 Young people participated by getting creative and expressing their experiences and perceptions of change through artwork and words.
 The program also provided an important opportunity to understand the experience of change from the perspective of young people, and to understand their key challenges in starting a change process.

-Data from the Brisbane Youth Service counselling program told us that young people lacked a resource that could help them start a conversation about change.
-It was this foundation that led us to join with Open Doors to produce a resource that could act as a starting point in the change process.
+Data from the Brisbane Youth Service counselling program told us that young people lacked a resource that could help them start a conversation about change… These cards are built from young people’s lived experience and are presented in a format that young people are likely to engage with.

 -Jacqui de la RUE (BYS Health Psychologist)

 - The Art for Change project was funded by the Queensland Mental Health Commission.

 - Open Doors Youth Service provides advocacy and support services for (LGBTIQAP+ Sistergirl & Brotherboy) young people aged 12 – 24 with diverse genders, bodies, sexualities, relationships and families providing a culturally and developmentally appropriate service.